-- 1 1/2 cups all purpose flour, or whole-wheat pastry or oat flour can work
+- 1 1/2 cups whole-wheat pastry flour, can also use oat flour

 - 1/2 cup cocoa, organic